shrpnsld/nest-in/README.md

 ## Guide

-The whole nesting process is divided into steps.
-Each nesting step is defined as a target with zero or more requirements, dependencies and artifacts; with or without a script.
-Requirements are preconditions for the enviromnent that should be fulfilled in order for the target to be nested.
-Dependencies are other targets that would be nested before the target itself.
-Artifacts are files/directories/programs that are produced by the target and if those already exist, target would be considered as nested.
-All shell-scripts for all the chosen targets would be combined in a single work-script and thus share the same scope.
+The entire nesting process is divided into steps.
+Each nesting step is defined as a target with zero or more requirements, dependencies, and artifacts, with or without a script.
+Requirements are preconditions for the environment that must be met for the target to be nested.
+Dependencies are other targets that are nested before the target itself.
+Artifacts are files, directories, or programs produced by the target.
+If these artifacts already exist, the target is considered to be already nested.
+All shell scripts for the chosen targets will be combined into a single work script, sharing the same scope.

 ### Targets

 Target declaration should start at the beginning of the line and *should not* be preceeded by any whitespace.
 Each script line *should* be preceeded by any whitespace.
-Target names can have letters, numbers, dash and underscore characters, but always should start with a letter.
+Target names can include letters, numbers, dashes, and underscore characters, but they must always start with a letter.

 ```bash
 cmake